thriveweb/greatstart/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

         Once you are offered a place at the service you will need to complete an enrolment form for each child.
       title: Add Your Child To The Waitlist
-    - content: "_STEP 1:\_ Complete Child Enrolment Form_\n\nOnce you have been offered a place at our early learning service you need to complete an enrolment form for each child.\n\nWe will issue a separate Enrolment email once we have discussed and offered your family a place at the service."
-      title: >-
-        Enrolling at the Our Early Learning Centre (Steps Once Been Offered a Place)
     - content: >-
         Once you are offered a place, you will complete an Enrolment Form, Direct Debit Authorisation Form and Complying Written Arrangement (CWA) for each child.

+        We will issue a separate Enrolment email once we have discussed and offered your family a place at the service.

+        The CWA will be completed as part of the enrolment process.
 In the Complying Written Arrangement you will need to elect the session duration most appropriate for your family.
-We will contact you to arrange suitable times for you and your child to undertake orientation at the centre.
+More information will be provided when enrolling.

-        To finalise the enrolment an initial fee must be paid.
+        To finalise the enrolment an initial enrolment booking fee must be paid.
         The initial fee is calculated as the greater of amounts: $100 or two weeks fees.
 Your centre director will advise the initial fee amount.
 On your child’s commencement, the initial fee amount will be credited to your account and offset against the amount due for the two weeks fees due in advance.
 Please note, if your child does not commence as booked, the initial fee is non-refundable.

         We’ve made payment easy for you and have direct debit implemented via bank account or credit card on a weekly basis.
 A direct debit authority form is required to be completed and signed upon enrolment.

-Please complete a new form if any of your information changes.
-      title: Enrolling - Accepting Offer
+        We will contact you to arrange suitable times for you and your child to undertake orientation at the centre.
+      title: >-
+        Enrolling at the Our Early Learning Centre (Steps Once Been Offered a Place)
+    - content: >-
+        Before commencing at the service, we will coordinate three 1 hour orientation sessions will need to be completed by your child.
+The orientation sessions are short sessions to allow your child to become familiar with the service environment and educators.
+The orientation sessions allow parents/guardians to ask any questions about the routines, care arrangements and educational program.

+        During orientation session times you will need to remain present in the service..
+      title: Scheduling Orientation Sessions
 enrolBanner:
   buttonLinkTo: 'https://www.qkenhanced.com.au/webui/Account/Embeddable/?databaseId=5583'
   buttonTitle: Visit Site